vioule/omnivision-front/README.md

 ### Starting working

 #### Environment configuration
-To enable the application to run, you have to create the file `.npmrc` Inside this file, thanks to add this configuration :
+To enable the application to run, you have to create the file `.npmrc`.
+The `.npmrc` is the default configuration file for npm scripts.

+Inside this file, thanks to add this configuration :
 ```
 env="localhost"